bernardosulzbach/ahmes/README.md

 ### Logic Instructions

-    AND
-    OR
-    NOT
+    AND ADDRESS - bitwise AND with the byte at ADDRESS OR  ADDRESS - bitwise OR  with the byte at ADDRESS NOT         - bitwise NOT

 ### Mathematical Instructions

-    ADD
-    SUB
+    ADD ADDRESS - two's complement addition    with the byte at ADDRESS SUB ADDRESS - two's complement subtraction with the byte at ADDRESS

 ### Bitwise Instructions